 DME can be produced from natural gas, coal or biomass by using gasification and a two-stage process via methanol, or by using Haldor-Topsoe’s single-stage process.
 For ships, an on-board convertion of methanol into a mixture of DME, methanol and water has been considered (Haldor-Topsoe’s OBATE concept).
 This would enable an easy onboard storage of alcohol and using ether in the diesel engine.

 When produced from biomass, Well-to-Tank greenhouse gas emissions are low for DME.
 Greenhouse gas potential of DME is 1.2 at 20 years horizon and 0.3 at 100 years horizon.
 Economics for DME in large-scale plants are estimated to resemble those for CNG and LNG.
 Costs are estimated to be lower for fuel-grade DME containing small amounts of methanol and water than for chemical-grade DME.
 (IEA-AMF Annex 14, Semelsberger et al. 2006, Haldor-Topsøe, Flesch 1995).

 ISO has progressed standardization of DME fuel through TC28/SC4/WG13 since 2007.
 The DME standardization covers three categories: 1) home and industrial use, 2) blending with LPG and 3) fuel for diesel engines.
-A draft DME fuel specification ISO/DIS 16861 is available for general DME use.
+A draft DME fuel specification ISO 16861:2015 is available for general DME use (Oguma 2018, IEA-AMF Annex 47).
 The specifications for use of DME in vehicles are considered in the IEA-AMF Annex 47.
 Properties and proposals for DME standards are presented in Table 1.
+Complete final requirements and standards are available from respective organizations.
 OBATE-M concept is not included in the Table.